Sid622/SMA-Crossover-w-RSI-Bollinger-Bands/README.md

 # SMA-Crossover-w-RSI-Bollinger-Bands
-This project implements a strategy that combines three indicators: SMA Crossover, Bollinger Bands, and RSI to identify optimal buying opportunities in equity markets.
+This project combines technical indicators to identify entry and exit points in the SPY (S&P 500 ETF).
+This strategy uses a simple moving average, Bollinger Bands, and RSI with ATR for risk management.

+Main Idea: Prices following a mean reverting pattern when they become oversold during a bull market.
+By following multiple technical indicators, we can identify accurate risk-reward opportunities.

 Technical Indicators
 1. Simple Moving Average (SMA) Crossover
    Measures: Trend direction and strength